 Step in the city and you’ll be instantly transported to a world that froze in the 18th century.
 An array of activities that can entice the visitors, especially history lovers make Heidelberg one of the best places to be, when in Germany.
 The city has been lucky enough to sustain even during the WW II turmoil, keeping its ancient architecture and old charm pretty much intact, even today.
 There are many popular tourist attractions in Heidelberg like Heidelberg Castle, German Pharmacy Museum, Heidelberg Zoo, etc. Here we have covered you with a list of all attractions in Heidelberg.

-Let's explore the list of places to visit and 20 best things to do in Heidelberg:
+Let's explore the best things to do in Heidelberg:

 1. Step back in time at Heidelberg Castle

 Ruins of Heidelberg Castle are one of the most popular points of interest in Germany.
 Locals also call it Schloss Heidelberg or Heidelberger Schloss.
 Originally built in the 12th or 13th century, this castle has been partially rebuilt before few decades.
 Tucked away in the hilly region, it greets visitors with stunning vistas.
 Today, the castle is one of the finest examples of ancient German architecture, art, and history.
 The ruins are magnificent and have been featured numerous times in the literature.
 Take a guided tour to know more about the quirky historic incidents.

 - Opened: 1214

 - Architectural Styles: Gothic architecture, Renaissance architecture